 * MedDRA is used only for test names, not test results, in the E2B data elements for Results of Tests and Procedures

+Test name terms without qualifiers are not intended for use in other data fields capturing information such as ARs/AEs and medical history.
+The use of the Unqualified Test Name Term List is optional and may be used to identify the inappropriate selection of these terms in data fields other than the test name data element.
+It is available for download from the MedDRA and JMO websites.

 Medication Errors, Accidental Exposures and Occupational Exposures

 Medication errors